-Alarmingly, the volume of safety information presented are crucial in the analyses of the realworld effectiveness of product warnings.
+Alarmingly, the volume of safety information presented are crucial in the analyses of the real-world effectiveness of product warnings.
 Emphasizing that the clarity of language is essential in providing product warnings, RA 7394, Art.
 7 of Philippine Constitution generally promulgates the inclusion of product caution having clear and adequate safety warnings or instruction, or requirements.
-However, product liability attorneys and government agencies oftentimes concentrate on product defect cases, and not on the presumed negligence of the product warning writers or the product manufacturers.
-The drug safety information specifically the product warnings served as the most immediate reference of parents and health personnel in identifying the risks associated in medicine use.
-Manufacturers' conformity on the safety components of warning texts is a major call for government officials in the Philippines to closely monitor and strictly implement.
+However, product liability attorneys and government agencies oftentimes concentrate on product defect cases.